 More and more often, scholarly publications are openly accessible without subscription.
 Learn why authors and publishers are moving to this model, and how publications make it to the open web.

 Peer review has traditionally preceded and worked in tandem with publication.
-New approaches include pre-submission peer review, purposefully minimalist review, and post-publication measures of value.
+New approaches include pre-submission peer review and purposefully minimalist review.

 Federal agencies, private funders, state governments, and UC have all recently considered or adopted requirements to make scholarly publications freely available to the public.
 How does all this affect UC authors?